 Your CTA is Important

-You may think that a CTA is just a small piece of your email campaign or website, but they are one of the most important elements to your marketing efforts.
+You may think that a CTA is just a small piece of your email campaign or website, but they are one of the most important elements of your marketing efforts.

 When you get your CTAs right and working well, it can mean the difference between losing customers to your competitors and significantly increasing your click through rates.
 If you want to boost your conversions, you need to be optimizing your CTAs to make sure that your audience is reacting to them.